 Before you take off on the hike, it’s also worthwhile to do a five minute side trip down to Gibson Lake.
 It’s a pretty spot and a quick visit will give you an idea of the beauty that lies ahead.

-The Kokanee Glacier Cabin Hike
+Kokanee Glacier Cabin Hike description

-The first destination on the hike to the lodge is Kokanee Lake, 4.5 kilometres away.
-The bulk of the 400 metre elevation gain takes place on this part of the hike.
+The first destination on the hike to the lodge is Kokanee Lake, 4.5 km away.
+The bulk of the 400 m elevation gain takes place on this part of the hike.
 Fortunately all but the first kilometre or two provide superb views and sublime hiking, especially when the wildflowers are in bloom.
 The forest and undergrowth is dense initially so be sure to make lots of noise in case any bears are in the area.

 Kokanee Lake itself is stunning.
 The colour is surreal – a cross between a deep blue and emerald green, depending on the light.